alexneocoding/mulesoft/po-fraud-detection-api/README.md

 ### Common Issues

-#### 1. AI Configuration Problems
+#### 1. Environment Variable Configuration Problems
-**Problem**: API returns errors about AI service unavailable **Solutions**:
+**Problem**: API returns errors about AI service unavailable or missing API key **Solutions**:
-- Verify OpenAI API key is correctly set in `llm-config.json`
+- Verify `LLM_OPENAI_API_KEY` environment variable is set correctly
-- Check that the API key has sufficient credits/quota
+- Check that the API key has sufficient credits/quota on OpenAI platform
-- Ensure the JSON format is valid (no extra commas, proper quotes)
+- Ensure the environment variable is available to the Mule runtime process
+- For IDE: Verify environment variable is set in run configuration

 #### 2. Connection Issues
 **Problem**: Cannot connect to the API